TumeloGaming/Booty-Warrior-Troll/README.md

 1. Open Command Prompt or PowerShell
 2. Navigate to the JokeProgram directory
 3. Run the following commands:
+4. Just run the build.bat file and it will be fine
 ```bash
 # Restore packages
 dotnet restore